Specific Training Opportunities

 Supervisors: Geri Donenberg, Ph.D., Erin Emerson, M.A.

-GIRL TALK tests a framework of HIV-risk that emphasizes the interplay of family, peer and partner mechanisms and proposes that family processes (mother-daughter relationships and communication, maternal attitudes and beliefs, mothers’ risk behavior and partner relationships) influence sexual risk behaviors directly and indirectly through peer and partner relationships among AA 12-18 year old girls seeking psychiatric care.
+GIRL TALK tested a framework of HIV-risk that emphasizes the interplay of family, peer and partner mechanisms and proposes that family processes (mother-daughter relationships and communication, maternal attitudes and beliefs, mothers’ risk behavior and partner relationships) influence sexual risk behaviors directly and indirectly through peer and partner relationships among AA 12-18 year old girls seeking psychiatric care.
 Mothers and daughters (N=266) were recruited from seven urban mental health clinics in Chicago and followed for 2 years (baseline, 6, 12-, 18-, and 24-months).
 Participants complete questionnaires, participate in interviews, and engaged in three structured videotaped interaction tasks.
-Data collection and entry are complete.
-Opportunities for psychology interns: data analysis and manuscript preparation.

 Project BALANCE